mathematicalthinking/encompass/UPGRADE_NOTES.md

 # Gotchas

 - For the built-in component <Input>, the id argument should be id= rather than @id=.
 If you do "@id", the component will not respond to clicks.
-- If a classic component receives @store={{this.store}} but this.store is undefined, then that component will see this.store as undefined even if you added in store as a service.
+- If a classic component receives @store={{this.store}} but this.store is undefined, then that component will see this.store as undefined even if you added store as a service.
 - "Error: Expected a dynamic component definition, but received an object or function that did not have a component manager associated with it.
 The dynamic invocation was <(result of a unknown helper)> or {{(result of a unknown helper)}}, and the incorrect definition is the value at the path (result of a unknown helper), which was: Object".
 This error has nothing to do with helpers.
 For some reason, a template file didn't like that I used the standard <input> tag.
 When I switched to the Ember <Input> tag, the problem went away.
+- Occasionally, Ember will fail quietly.
+For example,

+                    this.store
+                    .query('workspace', queryParams)
+                    .then((results) => {
+                        this.removeMessages('workspaceLoadErrors');
+                        this.workspaces = results;
+                        ... more lines
+                    })

+If this.removeMessages is undefined, Ember might **not** show an error in the console or indicate anywhere that it failed.
+Subsequent lines will simply not execute but the app will continue running as if everything is fine.